 “Not unlike photosynthesis–sky furnace and leaf– the files held in them energy shadows of the objects themselves and the qualities and forces of their constituent materials.”

-• Aliens in America: Conspiracy Cultures from Outerspace to Cyberspace by Jodi Dean, Cornell University Press, 1998.
+• Aliens in America: Conspiracy Cultures from Outerspace to Cyberspace by Jodi Dean, Ithaca and London: Cornell University Press, 1998.

 Written in 1998, Jodi Dean’s Aliens in America in many respects feels as germane today, at the onset of 2021, as ever.
 Comprising a heterodox analysis of Twentieth Century United States and the major technological and spatial achievements of outerspace exploration and the internet, Dean applies the discourse of UFOlogy toward establishing an understanding of the dissolution of truth, rationality, and credibility as conditions for—and effects of—democracy in the networked cultures of the late capitalist information age.
 Within, the internet is examined as an arena of active epistemological relativism that supplants a passive public and destabilizes hierarchies of whom or what can produce and legitimize truth and knowledge.
 Aliens in America provides an entrancing look at the proliferation of minor realities and the pursuit of fugitive alien truths in a time where we neither lack access to information nor knowledge but rather the ability to discern, distinguish, use, and employ it—where everything is simultaneously plausible and unbelievable.
 Like alien abduction, our use of network technology makes the familiar become strange.
 However, in participating in networked culture, we become both alien and abductee and the portals we open up for others or are ourselves abducted into have profound ramifications.
 As Dean writes: “What happens to me—alone, isolated, vulnerable—is of global significance.”
 (Dean 1998: 180)